 Frozen Salmon in the air fryer is just about the easiest possible way to make this healthy, Omega-3 packed fish.
 It’s done in minutes and you’ll never go back to making it any other way.

 Salmon is a delicious fish, but it can sometimes be a pain to cook.
 By using an air fryer, you take out most of the guesswork and clean up.
-The air fryer not only leaves the salmon flaky, but also cooks the salmon thoroughly, even from frozen, in just a couple of minutes.
+The air fryer not only leaves the salmon flaky, but also cooks the salmon thoroughly, even when cooking air fryer salmon from frozen, in just a couple of minutes.

 The combination of herbs and seasonings gives the humble salmon that extra kick.
 Sugar may sound like a strange addition, but the sweetness brings out the savory flavors of the salmon, and balances out the spice from the paprika.